g00dnatur3/minex-node-stratum-pool/README.md

 ## Backstory

-I noticed a BIG TIME miner not winning any blocks on with a very low network hash This went on for HOURS
+I noticed a BIG TIME miner not winning any blocks with a very low network hash This went on for HOURS..

 I'm like, HOW??
 Is this guy submitting bogues shares that are false positives?